 Causes of Carpal tunnel syndrome

-Some people who develop this problem were born with a carpal tunnel that is small.
+Some people who develop carpal tunnel syndrome were born with a small carpal tunnel.

-Carpal tunnel syndrome occurs most often in people 30 to 60 years old.
+Carpal tunnel syndrome occurs most often in people ages 30 to 60.
 It is more common in women than men.

 Other factors that may lead to carpal tunnel syndrome include: